RafidAnwar/DAP_dog_aging_project_webapp/README.md

-# 🐕 Dog Aging Project — Analytic Avengers
+# 🐕 DAP by Analytic Avengers

 A web app that predicts canine cognitive dysfunction and analyses disease risk factors using 40,000+ samples from the [Dog Aging Project](https://dogagingproject.org).